hitchdev/hitchstory/docs/why-not/unit-test.md

 * Mocking
 * Doctests

-All have their place.

-This simply about the use of unit testing frameworks - py.test, nose, unittest2, jUnit, etc. for low level testing, integration testing *and* end to end testing.
+These are all good things in the right context.
+This is purely about the xUnit framework approach to testing - py.test, nose, unittest2, jUnit, etc. whether they are used to write traditional "unit tests", integration tests or end to end tests.

 There are, broadly speaking, two types of code - algorithmic code and integration code.
 Here are several examples of the former: